Verheyden-Tech/DCS.User/README.md

 ## Contact

-For inquiries, please contact us at verheyden.tech@gmail.com.
+For inquiries, please contact us at info@verheyden-tech.de.